windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 Windmill supports a special query parameter `?include_header=<header1>,<header2>` that can be used to pipe headers from the request to the script or flow parameters.

-We will need to include the `X-Signature-Ed25519` and `X-Signature-Timestamp` headers in the request to verfiy the Discord request.
+Discord mandates that we verify the request before responding to it, so we need to include the `X-Signature-Ed25519` and `X-Signature-Timestamp` headers in the request to verfiy the Discord request.
+We also added the `raw` query parameter to get the raw stringified body.

 The URL should look like this: